 If you’ve ever putzed around the internet, looking for why your relationships might all be screwed up (and screwed up in the same ways, I might add), then you’ve probably come across Attachment Theory.

-Attachment theory is an area of psychology that describes the nature of emotional attachment between humans.
+Attachment Theory is an area of psychology that describes the nature of emotional attachment between humans.
 It begins as children with our attachment to our parents.
-The nature of this attachment, and how well it’s fostered and cared for, will then determine the nature of our attachment to romantic partners later in our life.
+The nature of this attachment, and how well it’s fostered and cared for, will then influence the nature of our attachment to romantic partners later in our life.

 Attachment theory began in the 1950s and has since amassed a small mountain of research behind it.
 Two researchers named Bowlby and Ainsworth found that the nature in which infants get their needs met by their parents significantly contributes to their “attachment strategy” throughout their lives.1

-According to psychologists, there are four attachment strategies people adopt: secure, anxious, avoidant, and anxious-avoidant.2]
+According to psychologists, there are four attachment strategies adults can adopt: secure, anxious, avoidant, and anxious-avoidant.2

 Secure attachment types obviously make the best romantic partners, family members, and even friends.
 They’re capable of accepting rejection and moving on despite the pain, but are also capable of being loyal and sacrificing when necessary.
 They have little issue trusting people they’re close to and are trustworthy themselves.
 According to research, over 50% of the population are secure attachment types.3